How Couples Can Budget For a Wedding and Fight Inflation

 Choose an All-Inclusive Venue

 Hosting your wedding at a venue that does it all is easier, and it can also be cheaper.
-Tiffany Johnson, MBA, CFP(r), co-owner of Piece of Wealth Planning, a virtual fee-only financial planning firm, said taking this route helped her save money on her 2021 wedding.
+Tiffany Johnson, MBA, CFP(r) and co-owner of Piece of Wealth Planning, said taking this route helped her save money on her wedding.

 “One of the biggest ways we cut costs was by choosing a venue where most of the items needed — i.e., food, drinks, chairs, linens, etc. — were already included in the venue fee,” she said.